1

 生鐘分:子一分。 丑三分二。 寅九分八。 卯二十七分十六。 辰八十一分六十四。 巳二百四十三分一百二十八。 午七百二十九分五百一十二。 未二千一百八十七分一千二十四。 申六千五百六十一分四千九十六。 酉一萬九千六百八十三分八千一百九十二。 戌五萬九千四十九分三萬二千七百六十八。 亥十七萬七千一百四十七分六萬五千五百三十六。

-The bell generation parts: zi is one part.
+The fractions for generating the bells are as follows: zi is one part.
 Chou is two-thirds of a part.
 Yin is eight-ninths of a part.
 Mao is sixteen twenty-sevenths of a part.
 Chen is sixty-four eighty-firsts of a part.
 Si is one hundred twenty-eight two-hundred-forty-thirds of a part.
 Wu is five hundred twelve seven-hundred-twenty-ninths of a part.
 Wei is one thousand twenty-four two-thousand-one-hundred-eighty-sevenths of a part.
-Shen is four thousand ninety-six six-thousand-five-hundred-sixty-firsts of a part.
-You is eight thousand one hundred ninety-two nineteen-thousand-six-hundred-eighty-thirds of a part.
+Shen is 4,096/6,561 of a part.
+The tenth branch is eight thousand one hundred ninety-two nineteen-thousand-six-hundred-eighty-thirds of a part.
 Xu is thirty-two thousand seven hundred sixty-eight fifty-nine-thousand-forty-ninths of a part.
 Hai is sixty-five thousand five hundred thirty-six one-hundred-seventy-seven-thousand-one-hundred-forty-sevenths of a part.

 22